samvera/hyrax/README.md

 Install [LibreOffice](https://www.libreoffice.org/).
 If `which soffice` returns a path, you're done.
 Otherwise, add the full path to soffice to your PATH (in your .bash_profile, for instance).
 On OSX, soffice is **inside** LibreOffice.app.
 Your path may look like "/<your full path to>/LibreOffice.app/Contents/MacOS/"

+You may also require [ghostscript](http://www.ghostscript.com/) if it does not come with your compiled version LibreOffice. `brew install ghostscript` should resolve the dependency on a mac.

 ## Environments

 Note here that the following commands assume you're setting up Sufia in a development environment (using the Rails built-in development environment).
 If you're setting up a production or production-like environment, you may wish to tell Rails that by prepending `RAILS_ENV=production` to the commands that follow, e.g., `rails`, `rake`, `bundle`, and so on.